 In retrospect, I’ve failed my way from being stopped to taking action and making a difference.
 Mine has been a long, slow journey and today I can see the benefit of having taken risks, allowing myself to fail, and growing from small business to taking on becoming a legacy business with a structure and magnitude worthy of someone taking it on to carry forward.

 Recently I’ve owned my journey, recognizing that for many years Accountability Pays has been a lifestyle business, doing just the right amount to live well, make a difference for my clients, and continue to learn and grow as a person and as a professional.
 I have enjoyed, and continue to enjoy MOST of that journey.

 What has changed SIGNIFICANTLY is my willingness to be public about my journey.
-I’ve even agreed to write a chapter about moving from fear to courage in a book to be published spring 2020, called “Women in Business Leading the Way,” subtitle“20 Influential Business Women Share What They Got out of Getting It Wrong.”
+I even wrote a chapter about moving from fear to courage in a recently published book titled “Women in Business Leading the Way,” subtitle“20 Influential Business Women Share What They Got out of Getting It Wrong.”